 The changing face and needs of your customers, combined with the rise of online and mobile technologies in the workplace, has rendered your old tactics inadequate.
 If you’re still relying on marketing strategies from past decades, your B2B company’s success may be in question for the next decade.
 It’s time to step up and take action.
 But what should you do?

 To ensure your company’s success, you must continually evaluate and evolve how you do business to grow revenue and profits.
 B2B online marketing represents a tremendous opportunity for growth for your company, as more business is conducted online now more than ever before.
-Here are nine online marketing ideas you should embrace to be successful in this upcoming decade.
+Here are nine online marketing ideas you need to embrace to be successful.

-So, what type of return on investment should your online marketing initiatives produce?
+So, what type of return on investment should your B2B digital marketing initiatives produce?
 Well, your marketing should produce a measurable return in four ways.
 Your marketing should:

 It is much easier to sell to existing customers than it is to new ones, because you have already earned their trust and you have credibility.
 That’s why a balanced investment approach is necessary in marketing too.